gt-crnch-rg/smartnic-tutorial-ipdps26/README.md

 ## Slides

-Handouts/slides for IPDPS 2026 tutorials will be posted here near the conclusion of the tutorial.
+See the "slides" folder for slides presented at this tutorial.